Final Fantasy X: A Masterful Journey

 Item Management

-The Item management and the way that Final Fantasy X handles weapons and upgrades is also really unique too.
-Different weapons instead of having stats applied to them like 30 Strength or 20 Magic, they're given perks that increase their proficiency.
-So you could give the weapon the ability to inflict silence on an enemy or allowing you to counterattack enemies, whilst also being able to have the more typical Strength 10% modifiers.
+The Item management and the way that Final Fantasy X handles weapons and upgrades are also really unique, too.
+Different weapons, instead of having stats applied to them like 30 Strength or 20 Magic, are given perks that increase their proficiency.
+So you could give the weapon the ability to inflict silence on an enemy or allow you to counterattack enemies, whilst also being able to have the more typical Strength 10% modifiers.
 But what this system does is it makes all the different weapons you collect throughout your playthrough feel pretty useful.
-Yes, like with any Final Fantasy, there are Ultimate weapons that are generally the best but for a majority of your playthrough there are weapons and also accessories that allow you to tweak and customize your play style and also enable you to prepare for tons of different situations and it is quite freeing and straight forward to understand.
+Yes, like with any Final Fantasy, there are Ultimate weapons that are generally the best, but for a majority of your playthrough, there are weapons and also accessories that allow you to tweak and customize your play style, and also enable you to prepare for tons of different situations, and it is quite freeing and straightforward to understand.

 Visuals and Sound Presentation